Mets, Yankees and more pay tribute on 9/11 20th anniversary

 “As one unified New York,” said public address announcer Marysol Castro.

+“Very emotional night,” Yankees star Aaron Judge said.
+“But it was good to have everybody together for the city.
+It was a great game.”

-The stadium buzzed in a way it hasn't since before the coronavirus pandemic as Mike Piazza, John Franco and other Mets alumi accompanied members of New York's fire, police, EMT, sanitation, correction and court officers along the outfield warning track.
+The sellout crowd of 43,144 buzzed in a way it hasn't since before the coronavirus pandemic as Mike Piazza, John Franco and other Mets alumni accompanied members of New York's fire, police, EMT, sanitation, correction and court officers along the outfield warning track.

 The loudest cheers came for Piazza, a Hall of Famer who memorably hit the go-ahead homer in the eighth inning when the Mets beat the Atlanta Braves on Sept.
 21, 2001, in the team’s first game back at Shea Stadium.
 Highlights of that game were played on the video board before Bobby Valentine and Joe Torre — the 2001 managers of the Mets and Yankees, respectively — threw the ceremonial first pitches.